 News Releases

 News releases must credit ArtsWave support with appropriate written credit.
-Example: "XYZ is supported by the generosity of tens of thousands of contributors to the ArtsWave Community Campaign."
+Example: "XYZ is supported by the generosity of tens of thousands of contributors to the annual ArtsWave Campaign the region's primary source for arts funding."

 Event Signage